buildsi/build-abi-containers/README.md

 ```

 Notice the bin folder?
 Any files that you add in bin will be added to /usr/local/bin, the idea being
 you can write extra scripts for the tester to use.
-For now we are just supporting one version of a tester.
+For now, we are just supporting one version of a tester.

 #### 3. Create the tester runscript